eficode-academy/On-prem_Kubernetes_Guide/docs/_index.md

 - [Getting your software ready to work with Kubernetes](software_ready/_index.md)
 - [Working with Kubernetes](working_with_k8s/_index.md)

-Instead of presenting endless options, we provide clear, prescriptive recommendations for primary and secondary tooling, ensuring scalability, security, and maintainability without unnecessary complexity.
+Instead of presenting endless options, we provide clear, prescriptive recommendations for tooling, ensuring scalability, security, and maintainability without unnecessary complexity.

 By following this approach, organizations can confidently design, deploy, and sustain an optimized, resilient, and future-compatible Kubernetes cluster, making informed decisions that balance control, flexibility, and operational efficiency from day one.